How to Play Craps: Basic Rules

 Preventing Dice Control

-Shooters are required to toss the dice hard enough so they reach the opposite side of the craps table.
-It should bounce off the inside wall of the table so the roll is as random as possible.
-Moreover, the dice should be thrown in the air rather than being slid along the table felt.
-If the shooter does not manage to throw the pair of dice properly, the boxman (the dealer in charge of the game) can decide to reject the roll.
+Shooters must toss the dice hard enough for them to reach the opposite end of the craps table and bounce off the inside wall, ensuring the roll is as random as possible.
+Additionally, the dice should be thrown through the air rather than slid across the felt.
+If the shooter fails to throw the dice properly, the boxman (the dealer in charge) may reject the roll.

-There are other requirements, designed to prevent dice control in the game of craps.
-The shooter is not allowed to take the dice with one hand and throw them with the other.
-It is also absolutely forbidden to throw the dice with two hands or to take them away from the table – casinos do not permit rubbing the dice onto someone’s clothes or blowing on them for good luck.
+Other rules are in place to prevent dice control.
+The shooter may not pick up the dice with one hand and throw them with the other, and it is strictly forbidden to throw the dice with two hands or remove them from the table – casinos prohibit rubbing the dice on clothing or blowing on them for luck.

 Handling Chips and Cash

-Most casinos do not allow players to hand cash or chips directly to the dealers.
-In fact, nothing should be handed directly between patrons and the table crew.
-When players arrive at the craps table, they need to exchange their cash into chips by placing the banknotes onto the table and announcing the denomination of the chips they prefer.
-The chips will be moved back to them in the same manner – they are placed onto the table and then, picked by the player, rather than being handed directly.
+Most casinos do not allow players to hand cash or chips directly to dealers.
+In fact, nothing should pass directly between patrons and the table crew.
+When players arrive at the craps table, they exchange cash for chips by placing their banknotes on the table and stating the chip denomination they want.
+The dealer returns the chips in the same way – placing them on the table for the player to pick up.

-The dice are also slid along the table.
-The stickman collects the dice and places them in the tray, which he pushes next to the player who is about to shoot.
-The player then selects a pair of dice and proceeds to shoot.
+The dice follow a similar protocol.
+The stickman gathers the dice and places them in a tray, which he slides toward the shooter.
+The player then selects a pair of dice and proceeds with the roll.

 Call Bets

-Since the craps tables are often very crowded places, with loud people betting, cheering or simply observing the game, call bets are usually forbidden.
-Casinos that do not accept them would have a warning on the table itself so the rule is clear to everyone.
-Call bets are those bets that are made without placing the corresponding chips on the table.
+Because craps tables are often crowded and noisy, call bets are usually prohibited.
+Casinos that do not allow them display a warning on the table so the rule is clear.
+A call bet is any wager announced verbally without placing the corresponding chips on the table.

-Many players would try to place their bets as quickly as possible and sometimes forget putting their chips onto the table where the dealers can reach or see them.
-This can cause misunderstanding after the dice have been rolled.
-To avoid such scenarios, players should simply learn never to call out bets without putting chips on the table and explaining in a clear manner what these chips are dong there.
+Some players try to act quickly and forget to position their chips where the dealers can see or reach them.
+This can lead to confusion once the dice are rolled.
+To avoid misunderstandings, players should never call out bets without first placing chips on the table and clearly stating what the chips represent.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.